aspose-total/Aspose.Total-Products/total/en/java/conversion/pot-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POT to XLT via Java or Online App" h2="On Premise Java API to export POT to XLT without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that can be used to convert POT file to XLT.
+This conversion can be done in two steps.

+The first step is to export POT to HTML.
+This can be done by using Aspose.Slides for Java.
+Aspose.Slides for Java is a powerful API that can be used to create, read, modify and convert presentations in various formats.
+It supports a wide range of presentation formats, including POT.
+It also provides the ability to export presentations to HTML.

+The second step is to convert HTML to XLT.
+This can be done by using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful API that can be used to create, read, modify and convert spreadsheets in various formats.
+It supports a wide range of spreadsheet formats, including XLT.
+It also provides the ability to import HTML documents and convert them to XLT.

-You can convert POT file to XLT via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export POT to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLT.
+By using Aspose.Total for Java, you can easily convert POT file to XLT in two steps.
+First, you can export POT to HTML by using Aspose.Slides for Java.
+Secondly, you can convert HTML to XLT by using Aspose.Cells for Java.
+This makes it easy to convert POT file to XLT in a few simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}